-Furman offers academic scholarships ranging from $10,000 to full tuition per year.
-Applicants will be automatically considered for academic scholarships once they have submitted a Common Application.
+Furman offers academic scholarships ranging from $15,000 to full tuition per year.
+Applicants will be automatically considered for academic scholarships once they have submitted a Common Application or Coalition Application.
 Unfortunately, we do not offer any need-based financial aid or full scholarships to international students.

 Furman students come from all over the world with diverse backgrounds.
 They represent 32 different countries and 46 U.S. states.
 Furman embraces diversity and equality as implicit values and as explicit practices in all of its endeavors.

 Visit the Center for Academic Success for additional information.
 Furman also provides the following: Infirmary, Counseling Center, Chaplain’s Office and the International Student Engagement Office that supports international students – both academically and emotionally.

 Furman University International Student Association (FUISA), Student Diversity Council (SDC) and the Association of Students Interested in Asia (A.S.I.A) are some of the most popular organizations among international students.
 In addition, there are more than 165 clubs and organizations for you to get involved in on campus.

 Transcripts and English proficiency test results are required to be submitted in English.
 Academic transcripts must be submitted directly from your school, and test results must be sent by official test organizations (ETS, College Board, ACT, etc.).

 Review our financial document requirements [PDF] for further information.

 TOEFL: 85 (Average 21 in each category)